svroonland/zio-kinesis/README.md

 `DynamicConsumer` is an alternative to `Consumer`, backed by the [Kinesis Client Library (KCL)](https://docs.aws.amazon.com/streams/latest/dev/shared-throughput-kcl-consumers.html).

-_NOTE: Although `DynamicConsumer` will be included in this library for some time to come for backwards compatility, it will eventually be deprecated and removed in favour of the ZIO native `Consumer`.
+_NOTE: Although `DynamicConsumer` will be included in this library for some time to come for backwards compatibility, it will eventually be deprecated and removed in favour of the ZIO native `Consumer`.
 Users are recommended to upgrade._

 The interface is largely the same as `Consumer`, except for:
  * Some parameters for configuration